secretstartups/handbook/job-families/sales/senior-manager-online-sales-self-service-product-data-analytics/index.html.md

 * Provide application monitoring to understand impacts to usage: availability, uptime, performance.
 * Build a team of data analysts, data engineers and data architects to deliver our Self Service product & analytics solution.
 * Manage prioritization of iteration of online sales funnel and instrumentation.
-]

 ### Requirements
 * Ability to use GitLab
-* {A solid track record of Product & Data Analytics delivery and leadership
+* A solid track record of Product & Data Analytics delivery and leadership
 * Has specialized knowledge of Product & Data Analytics technology tools and implementation
 * Strong aptitude in data analytics and advanced statistical modelling
 * Has specialized knowledge of the Online Sales, Self Service/e-commerce space, and customers